callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 ### Taking it One Line at a Time

 The `has_many` method signature is actually quite straightforward.
-Also, there is a copious amount (~200 lines) of documentation directly above the method definition that describes what `has_many` is, gives examples of how to use it, details the methods that are added when a `has_many` association is declared, and describes what all of the method arguments it takes are.
+Also, there is a copious amount (~200 lines) of [documentation](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L1054) directly above the method definition that describes what `has_many` is, gives examples of how to use it, details the methods that are added when a `has_many` association is declared, and describes what all of the method arguments it takes are.

 Here's a quick rundown of the arguments that `has_many` can take:

 * `name`: The only required method argument here.
-The name takes the plural form and references a collection embodied by another class.
+The name conventionally takes a symbol the plural form and references a collection embodied by another class.
 In our case, `:characters` is passed in as the `name` parameter.
-This makes sense; it collection refers to multiple instances of the `Character` class (or rows of the `characters` table in the database) that we want to associate to one instance of the `House` class.
+The `:characters` collection refers to multiple instances of the `Character` class (or rows of the `characters` table in the database) that we want to associate with one instance of the `House` class.
+This is the one-to-many relationship that lets us know we should use the `has_many` association to begin with.

 * `scope`: Defaults to `nil`.
 A scope must be an object with a `call` method, so `lambda`s are generally used here.
 Scopes can help you narrow in on a more targeted set of records to retrieve from the database.
-In our example, if we only wanted to retrieve living characters associated with a particular house, we'd use the following scope:
+In our example, if we only wanted to associate living characters with their houses, we'd use the following scope:

 ```ruby
 class House < ActiveRecord::Base